 This regulation prescribes policy, responsibilities, and procedures for counseling, filing, processing, investigating, settling, documenting, advising, deciding, and acting on equal employment opportunity (EEO) complaints.
-The processing of all EEO complaints filed by Army civilian employees, former employees, applicants for employment, and certain contractor employees determined by Army legal counsel to be covered Army "employees" under the antidiscrimination laws will be governed by this regulation (see para 3-10).
-This regulation is hereby revised to reflect changes made by the Equal Employment Opportunity Commission (EEOC) in its regulations and through the issuance of new or revised directives, changes in federal laws, statutes, and regulations that affect the processing of federal sector EEO complaints. changes to the structure of the Army and clarification of and changes to roles, policies, and procedures.
-It is the policy of the Department of the Army (DA) to provide equal opportunity in employment for all people, and to prohibit discrimination in employment because of race, color, religion, sex (to include pregnancy, sexual orientation, gender identity discrimination, and Equal Pay Act (EPA) claims), national origin, age, genetic information, mental or physical disability, or in reprisal for engaging in prior protected EEO activity.
-No person will be subject to reprisal or retaliation for opposing any practice, or for participating in any stage of administrative or judicial proceedings under those statutes made unlawful by Title VII of the Civil Rights Act (see 42 USC 2000 e et sea.), the Age Discrimination in Employment Act (ADEA) (see 29 USC 621) the EPA (see 29 USC 206(d)), Title II of the Genetic Information Nondiscrimination Act (GINA) (see 42 USC 2000ff et seq.), and the Rehabilitation Act (see 29 USC 791).
+The processing of all EEO complaints filed by Army civilian employees, former employees, applicants for employment, employees of contractors in cases involving joint employer issues or allegations, will be governed by this regulation (see para 3-10).
+This regulation is hereby revised to reflect changes made by the Equal Employment Opportunity Commission (EEOC) in its regulations and through the issuance of new or revised directives, changes in federal laws, statutes, and regulations that affect the processing of federal sector EEO complaints, changes to the structure of the Army and clarification of and changes to roles, policies, and procedures.
+It is the policy of the Department of the Army (DA) to provide equal opportunity in employment for all people, and to prohibit discrimination in employment because of race, color, religion, sex, national origin, age, genetic information, mental or physical disability, or in reprisal for engaging in prior protected EEO activity.
+No person will be subject to reprisal or retaliation for opposing any practice, or for participating in any stage of administrative or judicial proceedings under those statutes made unlawful by Title VII of the Civil Rights Act (see 42 USC 2000e), the Age Discrimination in Employment Act (ADEA) (see 29 USC 621) the EPA (see 29 USC 206(d)), Title II of the Genetic Information Nondiscrimination Act (GINA) (see 42 USC 2000ff), and the Rehabilitation Act (see 29 USC 791).
 Discrimination complaints will be processed with due regard for the rights of persons against whom allegations have been made and complaints will be processed promptly and impartially.
-Complaints should be resolved as early as possible; however, resolution can occur at any stage of processing.
-Implementation of an EEO alternative dispute resolution (ADR) program, as described in chapter 2 is required, and its use is encouraged. when appropriate.
+Complaints should be resolved as early as possible: however, resolution can occur at any stage of processing.
+Implementation of an EEO alternative dispute resolution (ADR) program, as described in chapter 2 is required, and its use is encouraged, when appropriate.
 Early resolution of complaints achieves better employee relations, cuts administrative costs, avoids protracted litigation, and is consistent with the Army's commitment to EEO.
 Timelines imposed on the Army through this regulation that are not mandated by EEOC are administrative requirements.
 They are designed to assure prompt and efficient processing of complaints.
 Failure to meet timelines will not nullify any administrative proceeding or create a substantive right entitling any individual to relief.
 However, it may result in an adverse inference determination or other sanction by the Army Director of EEO or designee.